 On September 23, 2013, we filed a lawsuit against Peel Technologies, Inc. ("Peel") in the United States District Court, Central District of California (Universal Electronics Inc. v.
 Peel Technologies, Inc., SACV13-01484 GAF (RNBx)) alleging that Peel is infringing, directly and indirectly, five of our patents related to remote control technology.
 We have alleged that this complaint relates to software and hardware used in connection with remote control devices, including Peel's software products called "TV App" (sometimes referred to as "Sense TV"), "WatchOn App" and "Peel Smart Remote App," and a product called "Peel Universal Remote" consisting of a Peel "Fruit" hardware device and a software component for use with the iOS operating system.
 We are seeking monetary relief for the infringement, including enhanced damages due to the willfulness of Peel's actions, injunctive relief to enjoin Peel from further infringement, including contributory infringement and/or inducing infringement, and attorney's fees.
 On November 14, 2013, Peel answered our complaint with a general denial that it is infringing our patents and has filed counter-claims, seeking declaratory judgments that our patents are not infringed and are invalid.
 They are also seeking attorney's fees.
 In our reply to Peel's counterclaims, which we filed on December 5, 2013, we have asked the Court to deny and dismiss with prejudice Peel's counterclaims and sought after relief.
 In April 2014, both parties were granted leave by the court to amend the pleadings in the case.
 We have added four additional patents related to remote control technology, and Peel has filed a counterclaim against us alleging we are infringement and added our affirmative defenses of non-infringement, invalidity and unenforceability.
 We will seek attorney fees in connection with defending against this countersuit.
-In all other respects, this litigation is continuing with discovery under way and the parties are currently engaged in the claim construction process with a "Markman" hear against Dongguan City Liwang Battery Co.
+A "Markman" hearing was held August 13, 2014 and the Court issued a ruling on September 17, 2014 which we believe supports our current claims of infringement against Peel.

+In March 2014, two of our subsidiaries, Gemstar Technology (China) Co.
+Ltd. and Gemstar Technology (Yangzhou) Co.
+Ltd., each filed arbitration requests in Hong Kong under the arbitration rules of the Hong Kong International Arbitration Centre (the "HKIAC") against Dongguan City Liwang Battery Co.
 Ltd. ("LiWang").
-In these requests, our subsidiaries are claiming that LiWang supplied defective batteries and are seeking damages incurred as a result.
-LiWang is opposing jurisdiction under the HKIAC and has, in turn, filed claims against Gemstar Technology (China) Co.
+In these requests, our subsidiaries claimed that LiWang supplied defective batteries and sought damages incurred as a result.
+LiWang opposed jurisdiction under the HKIAC and, in turn, filed claims against Gemstar Technology (China) Co.
 Ltd. in the People's Court of Panyu District, and against Gemstar Technology (Yangzhou) Co., Ltd. in the People's Court of Bao Ying District, each alleging breach of contract and that jurisdiction should be in China.
-We are opposing these claims and are awaiting a ruling by the China Courts.
+We opposed these claims and were awaiting a final ruling by the China Courts.
+On August 29, 2014, the parties entered into a confidential Settlement Agreement whereby the parties each agreed to withdraw and terminate with prejudice and settle all of their respective claims and actions against the other parties.
+The settlement of this matter did not have a material impact on our consolidated results of operations or financial condition.